- Home

 This template defines all look and feel (font, color, etc.) and also positions of auto-generated data with variables inside {{ and }} syntax.

-Then use the report-api to generate an excel file based on a template file and data with create_report() function.
+Then use the report-api to generate excel files based on the template file and data with the create_report() function.

 from xlwings.pro.reports import create_report